Procter & Gamble: Brands

 In 2018, P&G's fabric and home care division accounted for 32% of the company's total net sales, the highest of all its divisions.
 The division includes Downy, Gain, Tide, Febreze, and Dawn.

-According to Advertising Age, Procter & Gamble spent $4.3 billion advertising their various brands in the United States in 2015, making it the top advertiser in the country.
+According to Advertising Age, Procter & Gamble spent $4.3 billion advertising various brands in the United States in 2015, making it the top advertiser in the country.

 Manufacturing operations are based in these countries:

-Competitive innovation

-In the 2021 review of WIPO's annual World Intellectual Property Indicators Procter & Gamble ranked ninth in the world, with 57 designs in industrial design registrations being published under the Hague System during 2020.
-This position is down on their previous sixth-place ranking for 65 industrial design registrations being published in 2019.